1. Home

 MSF teams have been working in Palestine since 1989, providing trauma care, mental health services and running a specialist reconstructive surgery project.

-We currently have over 400 staff members in Gaza.
-The majority are Palestinian and many have now lost homes or family members in the violence.
+We currently have over 900 staff members in Gaza and 250 in the West Bank.
+The majority of our Gaza team are Palestinian and many have now lost homes or family members in the violence

 What is MSF calling for?